End National Debt Holdings Debt Collection Harassment

 4. Know Your Rights

 Understand the protections available under consumer protection laws such as the FDCPA and Telephone Consumer Protection Act (TCPA).
 These laws prohibit certain types of harassment, including calling at inappropriate hours, making threats of arrest or legal action without basis, or contacting third parties about your debt.
-If National Debt Holdings engages in these actions, they violate the law.
+If you believe National Debt Holdings engages in these actions, they may potentially be violating the law.

 5. Report Harassment

-If National Debt Holdings continues to engage in harassment despite your attempts to stop it, report it to the and the .
-These agencies can investigate debt collectors and take action to stop illegal practices.
+If you believe National Debt Holdings continues to engage in harassment despite your attempts to stop it, report it to the Federal Trade Commission and the Consumer Financial Protection Bureau.
+These agencies can investigate debt collectors and take action to stop potentially illegal practices.
 Additionally, you can file a complaint with your state’s attorney general.

 6. Seek Legal Assistance